kettanaito/react-advanced-form/docs/getting-started/validation-rules.md

 }
 ```

-Asynchronous validation resolver must always return a Promise, which resolves into the Object of the following structure:
+Asynchronous validation resolver must always return a Promise, which resolves into the Object with the following structure:

 ```ts
 {